twrabetz/15-466-f21-base4/README.md

 Design: It's a text adventure, now in riveting two-column (or even three-column) format!

 Text Drawing: The text is rendered at runtime.
 I hardcoded the content strings themselves in playmode.cpp.
 The rendering code is in TextRenderer.cpp/hpp and TextRenderProgram.cpp/hpp.
-I leaned heavily on the example another student posted in discord for the OpenGL calls.
-I made lots of improvements to non-openGL parts of the text rendering, like using harfbuzz glyphs correctly and supporting/caching any character in the font when it is needed.
-There are attributions in the code.
+I leaned heavily on the example Oscar Huang posted in discord for the OpenGL calls.
+Oscar gave me permission to use his code, and there are attributions for each spot it was used.
+I made lots of improvements to non-openGL parts of the text rendering, like using harfbuzz glyphs correctly and supporting/caching any character in the font only when it is needed.
 I also added more formatting features, like supporting both automatic and manual line breaks, and overflowing text to arbitrary chains of backup text renderers.

 Screen Shot: